noahgrant/resourcerer/README.md

 * updating a component when a resource updates
 * ...and more

-It employs a View-less, jQuery-less fork of Backbone called [Schmackbone](https://github.com/noahgrant/schmackbone) for Model/Collection semantics (as well as its [Events module](https://backbonejs.org/#Events)).
+It employs a View-less, jQuery-less, Promise-interfaced fork of Backbone called [Schmackbone](https://github.com/noahgrant/schmackbone) for Model/Collection semantics (as well as its [Events module](https://backbonejs.org/#Events)).
 Getting started is easy:

 1. Define a model in your application: